tanguyenvn/angular-course-cms/README.md

-# angular-seed — the seed for AngularJS apps
+# Course CMS
+A dashboard to manage course content with a UI inspired by Trello

+# Technologies

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is using angular-seed - an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.